kckuei/odin-recursion/README.md

 ```

 ### Merge Sort
 The algorithm works by using a divide and conquer approach.
-Given an array, the array is sub-divided repeatedly into halves until each sub-array is precisely one element.
-The process can be envisioned as a branching tree.
+Given an array, the array is sub-divided repeatedly into `left` and `right` halves until each sub-array is precisely *one element*.
+The process can be envisioned as a *branching tree*.

 Once all sub-arrays are of length 1, the individual sub-arrays (tip of the tree) are then repeatedly merged/coalesced into new larger *sorted* sub-arrays.

-In the code implementation, the first while loop is used to compare elements one-by-one from the left and right arrays.
-Once all elements from either the left or right arrays have been exhausted, it is no longer necessary to compare the two.
-Since both left and right halves are already sorted, the remaining elements are garunteed to be larger, and thus only need to be added to the return array.
+In the code implementation, the first `while` loop is used to compare elements one-by-one from the `left` and `right` arrays.
+Once all elements from either the `left` or `right` arrays have been exhausted, it is no longer necessary to compare the two.
+Since both `left` and `right` halves are already sorted, the remaining elements are guaranteed to be larger, and thus only need to be appended to the return array.

 A detailed example and sketch is shown below.
 Refer to the file `detail` for example logs during the divide and merge sort steps.
 ![Merge Sort Example](./assets/merge-sort.png)